ailyntang/productive/README.md

 **Scenario 2: Write my own habit**

-Given that I am on the suggested category or habit screen
+Given that I am on the suggested habit screen
-When I tap on write my own habit
+When I tap on "write my own habit"
 Then I will be pushed to the "choose name and icon" view

 ## P-003 Non-empty Home Screen